guy7cc/RPG-with-your-friends-mod/README.md

 # RPG-with-your-friends-mod
-Currently in the ealiest development.
+Currently in the early development.